 The mosque was destroyed in 1753 when the Marathas conquered the city from the Mughals, a conflict which devastated the city.

-What makes these minarets famous however is a very unusual quality they possess, one that has baffled architects & engineers for hundreds of years.
+What makes these minarets famous however is a very unusual quality they possess, one that has supposedly baffled architects & engineers for hundreds of years.

 Supposedly (there are no demonstrations these days so you’ll have to take their word for it) when one of the minarets vibrates, so does the other a few seconds later despite the connecting structure between them being free of vibration.